 Can you give me some examples of some of your best customers?
 Who are they and why do you feel like they’re the best for you?

-Can you tell me the most common use cases that people use your products/service?
+Can you tell me the most common customer use cases for your products/service?

 What do you feel like your competitive advantage is compared to all of the other alternatives out there?